Mix Engineer & Composer

 I composed for several short films “27th” and “The Extraordinaries of Food”.
 One of my pieces was also used for a promotional film for a community center.
-In 2010 I scored for the short film “Unrepentant” (see the film in my Portfolio) which was a joy to work on for the interesting subject and scope I was allowed to be ‘interesting’.
+In 2010 I scored for the short film “Unrepentant” which was a joy to work on for the interesting subject and scope I was allowed to be ‘interesting’.
 Unrepentant has won several awards in film festivals including a “Best Music Score” from Wildsound 2011 for my input.
+“Out Of The Box” got another two awards in 2019.

 Musical Influences (condensed)